ssfsx17/sky-islands/core.md

 For example, an incorporeal being inhabiting a suit of armor can represent "Physical Power" as their ability to put fighting intent into their techniques, as they have no muscles or bones whatsoever.

 Another example is a bodybuilder who chooses to start with a Physical Power of 10 rather than 20.
-This person may have a fear of hitting things hard, or may just lack explosiveness due to hating plyometric training.
+This person may have a fear of hitting things hard, or may just lack explosiveness due to performing weight training rather than plyometric training.

 ## Skills